JustCodeIt760/mod4-5-project/README.md

 Create and return a new image for a review specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Review must belong to the current user
+- Require proper authorization: Review must belong to the current user
-* Request
+- Request

-  * Method: ?
+  - Method: POST
-  * Route path: ?
+  - Route path: /api/reviews/:reviewId/images
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {